UniMath/agda-unimath/src/species/cauchy-composition-species-of-types.lagda.md

 ## Idea

-A specie of types `S : UU l1 → UU l2` can be thought of as the analytic endofunctor
+A species of types `S : UU l1 → UU l2` can be thought of as the polynomial endofunctor

 ```md